Trump's comeback fuels nuclear debate in South Korea – DW – 11/14/2024

 Moreover, nobody really knows the position that the new Trump administration will take on the security concerns of its allies when it starts work in January, or how that position would change in response to outside events.

 "Rhetorically, nuclear weapons are on the table," said Mason Richey, a professor of politics and international relations at Hankuk University of Foreign Studies in Seoul.
-"And that will be significantly affected by how the Trump administration approaches the alliance with South Korea and how it approaches the relationship with North Korea," he told DW.
+"And that will be significantly affected by how the Trump administration approaches the alliance with South Korea and how it approaches the relationship with North Korea."

 "In general, the more the Trump administration denigrates and neglects the alliance with the South and the more it shows signs of wanting to reach an arms control deal with North Korea that provides Pyongyang with nuclear weapons status, the more South Korea will entertain its intention of obtaining its own nuclear weapons," Richey explained.